JonWil91/Lets-Hike/README.md

 ## Technologies Used

-1. HTML
+* HTML 5
-2. CSS
+* CSS
-3. JavaScript
+* JavaScript
-4. Python
+* Python
-5. Flask
+* Flask
-6. Jinja
+* Jinja
+* PyMongo
-7. GitPod was the IDE used in the development of building this website.
+* GitPod was the IDE used in the development of building this website.
-8. Materialize was used to aid the development process in the layout and responsiveness of the website.
+* Materialize was used to aid the development process in the layout and responsiveness of the website.
-9. jQuery framework was used in conjunction with Materialize to refer to JavaScript technologies used to improve the efficiency of the website.
+* jQuery framework was used in conjunction with Materialize to refer to JavaScript technologies used to improve the efficiency of the website.
-10. MongoDB was the database used to host the website data
+* MongoDB was the database used to host the website data
-11. The project was hosted on Heroku
+* The project was hosted on Heroku
-12. Google Fonts
+* Google Fonts
+* Leaflet Maps
+* The W3C Mark Up Validation Service

 ## Testing

+Each page has been run through an online validator, using the W3C Mark Up Validation Service.

 ### Navbar

 The responsive Navbar was taken from the Materialize framework and amended to suit my needs.
 Each link within the navigation bar was tested across desktop to ensure that it took the user to the correct page without issue.
 On tablet and mobile devices the Navbar appears as a burgermenu dropdown feature, each link was tested within this device type also.

 Each link is coded in the base.html page and uses jinja templating with Python functions applied in the app.py file.
-Each link was tested extensively to ensure the user could navigate to each page regardless of what page is active.
+Each link was tested extensively to ensure the user could navigate to each page regardless of what page is active, fulfilling the user goal of navigation throughout the website.
 The brand logo is also routed to redirect the user to the home page, this is clear on the top left on desktop and is centred on tablet and mobile devices.

 ## Home Page

 When testing the Home age across responsive devices it became apparent that the original image selected was not suitable for the purpose.
 Whilst being a positive scenic image it hindered the Home page title and lead text, making it difficult to read, especially on mobile.
+This was an issue as it meant the user to not have a clear idea of the website purpose upon viewing the home page.
 This was remedied with a different image and more focus being placed on ensuring the text is clear and legible.

 ## About Page